'A Lifeline' For Doctors Helps Them Treat Postpartum Depression

 "It's very hard to admit that something's not right ... when you have a new baby in the house," she says.
 "It's supposed to be this wonderful happy time, and that's not how it was."

-But when she went in to meet with her physician, Dr. Conlan, and he got a hold of an on-call psychiatrist, the psychiatrist recommended that Conlan prescribe Ford a different antidepressant and he made an appointment to see her in a couple of weeks.
+But when she went in to meet with Conlan, her physician, and he got hold of an on-call psychiatrist, the psychiatrist recommended that Conlan prescribe Ford a different antidepressant, and he made an appointment to see her in a couple of weeks.

 By the time she left Conlan's office, Ford says she felt heartened by all the support.
 "I really felt like there were people on my team," she says, "that I wasn't alone in my room, feeling like I was a horrible person and a horrible mom."

-MCPAP for Moms also connected her with a social worker, who helped her find a longer term therapist and a local support group for moms with postpartum depression.
+MCPAP for Moms also connected her with a social worker, who helped her find a longer-term therapist and a local support group for moms with postpartum depression.

-The changes in medication, the visit with the psychiatrist, the support group of mothers, all of it helped her manage her depression and eventually recover from it.
+The changes in medication, the visit with the psychiatrist, the support group of mothers — all of it helped her manage her depression and eventually recover.
 She began to feel better within a couple of weeks.

-"I was taking the time to blow dry my hair, simple things," she recalls.
-"I was taking the time to sweep the floor, or to put my make up or wear something other than pajama pants."
+"I was taking the time to blow-dry my hair, simple things," she recalls.
+"I was taking the time to sweep the floor, or to put my makeup or wear something other than pajama pants."

 And she was starting to take care of her baby girl and bond with her.